vincentgbs/FollowingTutorials/readme.md

-# Readme
+# Following Tutorials Readme

+This repo is being used as:
 * The automation random tasks
-* Repo for tutorials that I go through for faster reference
+* Collection of boilerplate code from tutorials that I have gone through that I think may be useful as reference for future projects